quixio/quix-docs/docs/connect/kafka-to-redisjson.md

 Quix helps you integrate Apache Kafka with RedisJSON using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## RedisJSON